JJZolper/SideKick/README.md

 # SideKick

-An app designed to be a discovery engine for what surrounds in respect to places, events, etc.
+An app designed to be a discovery engine for what surrounds you in respect to places, events, etc.